arnehilmann/markdeck/DOCUMENTATION.md

 # helper

-Under ```http://localhost:8081``` you find some helpfull resources, like extended asciiart characters (• ♥ ♣ € ™ ©), an extensive list of emojis (🙄 🤔), and some background generators.
+Under ```http://localhost:8081``` you find some helpfull resources, like extended unicode characters (• ♥ ♣ € ™ ©), an extensive list of emojis (🙄 🤔), and some background generators.